netzkolchose/django-computedfields/docs/examples.rst

 The update speed is still quite high, which is possible due to using the `fast` update mode.
 With `bulk` it already drops to 4600 rec/s (3:30 min), with `loop` we are at 240 rec/s (1h 10 min).
-Therefore it might be a good idea to activate ``COMPUTEDFIELDS_FASTUPDATE`` in `settings.py` for update intensive projects.

 The example already contains another optimization discussed below - a `select_related` entry for `Baz.foo_bar_baz`.
 Without it, the record throughput drops to 1500 - 2000 rec/s for `fast` or `bulk`.